Profiling a simulation’s performance

 Open the flame graph

-Now, you can open the file with your favorite browser.
+Now, you can open the file with your favourite browser.

 For example, in OS X: